 With private labeling providing retailers the chance to earn a greater profit margin over selling national brands, you may be wondering if private label branding has the potential to increase your own bottom line.
-Two popular choices for third-party candy manufacturing are contract manufacturing, often referred to co-manufacturing, and private label candy manufacturing.
-While the end goal of both processes is the same, to produce candy and snack foods consumers will love and buy often, private label branding differs from contract candy manufacturing in various ways.
+Two popular choices for third-party candy manufacturing are contract manufacturing, often referred to as co-manufacturing and private label candy manufacturing.
+While the end goal of both processes is the same, to produce candy and snack foods consumers will love and buy often, private label branding differs from candy contract manufacturing in various ways.

 To determine which direction is right for you, you should become familiar with each term.
 This includes learning the similarities and differences that exist between private label and contract manufacturing (or co-manufacturing).

-You would want to consider private label manufacturing if you want to create a house brand and add related products that are different from your current the products you already offer.
+Private label candy manufacturing is ideal for both large and small retailers wanting to create a house brand and add related products that are different from their current products.
 Grocery chains often use private label manufacturing to create their own label or house brand of comparable value to the national brands they carry.

 Even if you don’t already have an established brand you’re trying to keep separate from a new one, private label manufacturing may still be the right choice for your business.
 By entering into a private label manufacturing agreement, you will avoid having to pay the often steep upfront fees associated with buying or leasing a production facility and equipment and hiring staff members.
 By dodging these costs, you will have money to promote your new candies and snack foods, making it more likely they’ll succeed.